anantdevcs/A-eal-Time-Facial-Emotion-Recognition-Desktop-App-using-CNN/README.md

 # Real-Time-Facial-Emotion-Recognition-using-CNN
-A GUI based facial emotion detection app trained on the  Kaggle’s FER2013 dataset using Tensorlow and Keras.
+A Tkinter GUI facial emotion detection app trained on the  Kaggle’s FER2013 dataset using Tensorflow and Keras.
-The GUI was done using Tkinter

 ## ✈️ Getting started
 ### Prerequisites